Duane Arnold Energy Center: History

-In the late 1960s, Iowa Electric Light & Power Co. (now Alliant Energy – West), Central Iowa Power Cooperative and Corn Belt Power Cooperative applied for a nuclear plant license with the Atomic Energy Commission (AEC).
+In the late 1960s, Iowa Electric Light & Power Co. (now Alliant Energy – West), Central Iowa Power Cooperative and Corn Belt Power Cooperative applied for a nuclear plant license with the U.S. Atomic Energy Commission (AEC).
 On June 17, 1970 a construction permit was granted and work began.
 The original plan was to complete construction in 40 months at an estimated cost of $250 million.

 The energy center was named after Duane Arnold who grew up in Sanborn, Iowa.
-Arnold was educated at Grinnell College and went to work for Iowa Electric Light and Power Company in 1946.
+Arnold was educated at Grinnell College (Grinnell, Iowa) and went to work for Iowa Electric Light and Power Company in 1946.
 At the time of his death in 1983, at the age of 65, he was chairman of the board and CEO of that company, marrying along the way the daughter, Henrietta, of the previous chairman Sutherland Dows.
 Arnold was committed to nuclear energy despite the controversy surrounding that source of energy, and oversaw the construction and opening in 1974 of the plant that bears his name.
 “In my opinion, nuclear power is the most beneficial method of anything we could possibly do to provide energy to our customers in the future,” Mr. Arnold stated in a 1979 interview with the Des Moines Register, about a month after the Three Mile Island accident.

 Construction was completed and the reactor reached initial criticality on March 23, 1974.
 The cost was $50 million over budget.
 The architect/engineering firm was Bechtel.
 Commercial operations began on February 1, 1975.
 The plant was licensed for 1,658 MWt.
 However, power operations were restricted to 1593MWt (about 535 MWe) until plant modifications were completed in 1985 to use the full licensed capacity.

 Duane Arnold Energy Center reactor operators lower the first fuel assembly February 27, 1974.

-In May 2000, the Nuclear Regulatory Commission granted a license transfer of the DAEC to Nuclear Management Company LLC (NMC).
+In May 2000, the U.S. Nuclear Regulatory Commission (NRC) granted a license transfer of the DAEC to Nuclear Management Company LLC (NMC).
 Ownership of the plant remained with Alliant, Central Iowa Power Cooperative and Corn Belt Power Cooperative, but NMC would manage the operation of the plant.

 In 2001, a power uprate was approved by the NRC to 1,912 MWt.
 Scheduled outages since that time have added modifications to the plant that have allowed this power level to be sustained without restrictions or challenges to nuclear or industrial safety.

 On January 27, 2006, FPL Energy (a subsidiary of FPL Group) closed the sale of 70 percent ownership from Alliant Energy-Interstate Power and Light.
 FPL Energy (now NextEra Energy Resources) also assumed control of the operations of the plant from NMC.

 DAEC remained online during the 2008 Iowa Flood, when other power plants along the Cedar River shut down.
 Practice drills for radiological emergencies from the plant allowed the Linn County Emergency Management Agency to better respond to the flooding.

-In December 2010, the Nuclear Regulatory Commission granted Duane Arnold a 20-year extension license lasting until 2034, taking the plant beyond the life of its original 40-year operating permit.
+In December 2010, the NRC granted Duane Arnold a 20-year extension license lasting until 2034, taking the plant beyond the life of its original 40-year operating permit.